gavinanderegg/gavinanderegg.github.io/_posts/2024-02-02-why-isnt-the-html-element-100-supported.md

 ---

+**UPDATE:** [rezonant](https://cliff.social/@rezonant) on Mastodon poked me to let me know that he posted a [comment on Hacker News](https://news.ycombinator.com/item?id=39236148) that has a possible explanation.
+The short version: if you switch to "% of all tracked" in the top right beside "usage", and then add up the "support unknown" browser number, you get 99.98%.
+It's a lot easier to see how rounding errors could make this the correct number.
+Still, I think the way older browsers are handled here is confusing.
+It doesn't affect the overall number too much, but in the case of base level elements like `html`, it seems odd.

+---

 [^1]: MDN used to stand for [Mozilla Developer Network](https://en.wikipedia.org/wiki/MDN_Web_Docs).
 Now it's just MDN.
 I spent a few minutes looking on the MDN site to see if I could find any mention of the full name, but I guess they're just all in on "MDN" now.